-10. Install the transit bars (if so equipped) to the slideout room and take the unit to an authorized dealer for service.
+Install the transit bars (if so equipped) to the slideout room and take the unit to an authorized dealer for service.

-Refer to the Power Gear® Electric Slideout Notate approx. 30 december 2000 Approx. 30 december 2 safety and troubleshooting information.
+Refer to the Power Gear® Electric Slideout Operation Manual for detailed operation, safety and troubleshooting information.

 Power Gear Slim Rack Slideout System